awsdocs/amazon-efs-user-guide/doc_source/API_PutFileSystemPolicy.md

 Required: No

  ** [Policy](#API_PutFileSystemPolicy_RequestSyntax) **   <a name="efs-PutFileSystemPolicy-request-Policy"></a>
 The `FileSystemPolicy` that you're creating\.
 Accepts a JSON formatted policy definition\.
+EFS file system policies have a 20,000 character limit\.
 To find out more about the elements that make up a file system policy, see [EFS Resource\-based Policies](https://docs.aws.amazon.com/efs/latest/ug/access-control-overview.html#access-control-manage-access-intro-resource-policies)\.
 Type: String
 Required: Yes